-A modern CSS glow generator that generates cross-browser compatible code for your glowing needs.
+A fresh CSS glow generator that generates cross-browser compatible code for your glowing needs.

 adjust glow parameters

 css code snippet

 Technically, there is no dedicated CSS property for glows.
 The box-shadow property, however, can be reappropriated to create hot glows for any HTML element.

 Glows have a longstanding history within Internet Aesthetics.
 In line with the literal metaphors of Web 1.0, The “Deep Dark Web” was quite often literally visualized as a dark place, complete with dark UI (the original night mode) in which light text and glowing graphics glittered atop a dark, expansive backdrop.
 Yes bitches.

 Of course, glows also have a history of being gratuitously used, and even maintain a somewhat of a bad reputation in many design circles.
 Some might even call glows the proverbial “Shia LaBeouf” of visual culture: captivating and magnetic, but also over-exposed and up-to-no-good.